The State of Computer Vision Research in Africa: Acknowledgments

 African computer vision datasets face several challenges despite efforts from the local communities to collect and promote high-quality data~\cite{okolo2023responsible}.
 To consider all contributions with African data, we explore unofficial datasets in addition to those that have been officially published.
-Our bottom-up approach resulted in 96 officially published datasets and 33 unofficial ones published in challenges and data host platforms.
+Our bottom-up approach resulted in 96 officially published datasets and 33 unofficial ones published in data hosting and data science competitions platforms.